 - 2FAST4U – “Sweet Emotion”(live)

-You exit the ride vehicles into what looks like an alley then into the ever present gift shop.
+You exit the ride vehicles into what looks like an alley, then into the ever present gift shop.
+This one’s kind of cool with lots of rockin’ merch.

 Here’s a video about Rock ‘n’ Roller Coaster.
 It goes in to lots of detail.